 If any new product models are implemented during the crediting period all the required criteria will be met which can be verified at the time of verification.

 The project lamps uses replaceable and rechargeable battery.
-The project activity documented measures in place to ensure that lamp owners have access to replacement batteries of comparable quality also provides servicing support and access to battery replacement of the same quality when requested by lamp owners.
+The project activity also provides servicing support and access to battery replacement of the same quality when requested by lamp owners.